Non-stationary Online Learning with Memory and Non-stochastic Control: Online Non-stochastic Control

 \paragraph{Problem Setting.} We study the online control of the linear dynamical system (LDS) governed by

 where at iteration $t$, the controller provides the control $u_t$ upon the observed dynamical state $x_t$ and suffers a cost $c_t(x_t,u_t)$ with convex function $c_t: \R^{d_x} \times \R^{d_u} \mapsto \R$.
 Following the notational convention of previous works, throughout the section we will use unbold fonts to denote vectors (including control signal, state, disturbance, etc.).
-In this paper, we focus on the online \emph{non-stochastic} control setting~\citep{ICML'19:online-control,ALT'20:control-Hazan}.
-Specifically, the disturbance can be generated arbitrarily and no statistical assumption is imposed on its distribution; additionally, cost functions can be chosen adversarially.
-The adversarial nature of the disturbance hinders an a priori computation of the optimal policy as in settings of classical control theory~\citep{kalman1960contributions}.
-We will leverage recent advance in online control~\citep{ICML'19:online-control,ALT'20:control-Hazan} and results of OCO with memory presented in the last section to address the issue.
+We focus on online \emph{non-stochastic} control~\citep{ICML'19:online-control}, that is, the disturbance can be generated arbitrarily and no statistical assumption is imposed on its distribution; additionally, cost functions can be chosen adversarially.
+The adversarial nature of the disturbance and online cost functions hinders an a priori computation of the optimal policy as in settings of classical control theory~\citep{kalman1960contributions} and therefore requires techniques from modern online learning to tackle adversarial environments.